kodezy/crypto-watcher/README.md

 ## Features

-- Monitors real-time prices for SOL, BTC, and ETH
+- Monitors real-time prices for any symbol on Binance
-- Updates at high frequency (100ms) for a "live" feel
 - Renders elegant sparkline charts using `ratatui`
 - Maintains persistent history up to 600 data points
 - Displays dynamically scaling Y-axes and human-readable X-axes with timestamps